Media Go

-Media Go is a discontinued free multimedia management application that runs on Microsoft Windows, developed by Sony Entertainment Network.
-Media Go manages content on Sony family products including Sony Mobile phones, the PlayStation Portable, PlayStation Vita, Walkman, and Sony Tablet.
-Media Go can organize, play, and transfer a wide variety of content including videos, photos, music, and podcasts; it also had a storefront from PlayStation Network and mora allowing users to purchase media content.
-Sony announced the discontinuation of the software by December 2017; it was replaced by Music Center for PC which only works with audio products like Walkman.
+Media Go is a media player and media library application software that runs on Microsoft Windows.
+It organizes and plays a wide variety of multimedia content including video, music, podcasts and photos, and can share them in a network as a DLNA server.
+Media Go also manages content on various Sony mobile devices including the PlayStation Portable, PlayStation Vita, Walkman, Sony Tablet, and Xperia.
+Gracenote tagging is integrated, and in the past it also had a storefront from PlayStation Network and mora for purchasing media content.

+The software was offered by Sony Network Entertainment International, which later became Sony Interactive Entertainment.
+They announced the discontinuation of Media Go in December 2017; it was replaced by Music Center for PC which only works with audio products like Walkman.

 History

 Media Go was introduced in 2009 by Sony Creative Software, alongside the Sony Ericsson W995, initially made for transferring media to Sony Ericsson handsets excluding in the Japanese market.
 It was expanded to the PSP following the release of PSP Go, replacing the PSP Media Manager.
 From 2013 it replaced the X-App in Japan as the media manager for Sony devices.